AdobeDocs/experience-platform.en/help/query-service/data-governance/overview.md

 By providing an accurate record of user actions, an audit trail can help with troubleshooting issues and help your business effectively comply with corporate data stewardship policies and regulatory requirements.
 Audit logs provide a record of all Platform activities.
 To increase the transparency and visibility of actions performed in Query Service by users, you can audit user actions relating to query execution, templates, and scheduled queries.

-The following query categories are captured by audit logs:
+The following table indicates the query categories captured by audit logs and the action types they record:

 |  Category |  Action Type |
 |---|---|